BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 {% endhighlight %}

-However, conforming to a bunch of protocols with default implementations is not enough to call it multiple inheritance.
-More importantly, our protocols must satisfy the notion of *mixin*.
+However, conforming to more than one protocol with default implementation is not enough to call it multiple inheritance.
+More importantly, the protocols must satisfy the notion of *mixin*.

-### What is a Mixin
+### Understanding Mixins

 A *mixin* is a class that contains methods for use by other classes without having to be the parent class of those other classes.